Trump's new tune on Islam unconvincing, experts say

 Hamed Mousavi, a political science professor at Iran's Tehran University, said that Trump's attempts to strike a friendlier tone in Saudi Arabia were hard to swallow.

 "It will be met with deep skepticism in the Muslim world because Trump has been hostile and offensive to Muslims -- with his Muslim travel ban, for example.
-All they've seen so far from Donald Trump is a lot of hostility," he told CNN.
+All they've seen so far from Donald Trump is a lot of hostility," he said.

 Mousavi said that by making lucrative arms deals with Saudi Arabia, the United States has lost its ability to put pressure on Riyadh to reform Wahhabism, a fundamentalist brand of Islam that insists on a strict interpretation of the Koran.